-Any student coming to their clinical practicum with a fever, or developing a fever while there, are required by the clinical facility and the Nursing and Allied Health Department to go home and not provide patient care.
-If the student experiences a fever, they must be symptom free for a minimum of 24 hours before returning to the clinical practicum.
+Any student at a clinical site with a fever will be required to go home and not provide patient care.
+If the student experiences a fever, they must be symptom free for a minimum of 24 hours before returning to clinical.